raymondbutcher/ltf/README.md

 * It only does a few things, so there's not much to learn.
 * It runs Terraform in the configuration directory, so there's no extra build/cache directory to complicate things.

-LTF is purposefully simple and lightweight, so it doesn't do everything:
+LTF is purposefully simple and feature-light, so it doesn't do everything:

 * [It does not create backend resources for you.](https://github.com/raymondbutcher/ltf/issues/11)
 * [It does not generate Terraform configuration using another language.](https://github.com/raymondbutcher/ltf/issues/12)